ahmeterdem1/Vector/README.md

 <hr>

-### Vectorgebra.Infinity (unstable)
+### Vectorgebra.Infinity

 The class of infinities.
 When initialized, takes one argument describing its sign.
 If "True", the infinity is positive (which is the default).
 If "False", the infinity is negative.

 Logical and mathematical operations are all overloaded.
-Operations may return "None".
+Operations may return "Undefined".
-For example _infinity - infinity_ is None.
-We don't know the preceding expressions.
-Result may converge or diverge depending on the expressions that infinities arise from.
-So the operation just returns None.
-This may cause exceptions.
-In the future, these cases will return an "Unknown" number class.
-But this class is not implemented yet.
+This is a special class that has every mathematical and logical operation overloaded.

+### Vectorgebra.Undefined

+A special class that corresponds to "undefined" in mathematics.

 ## Exceptions